brechtm/rinohtype/master/_sources/basicstyling.rst.txt

 general page template defined in the configuration.

-The example configuration only adjusts the top margin for the :class:`TitlePageTemplate`, but many more aspects of the page templates are configurable.
+The example configuration only adjusts the top margin for the :class:`.TitlePageTemplate`, but many more aspects of the page templates are configurable.
 Refer to :ref:`standard_templates` for details.

 .. todo:: base for part template?